shortstheory/underwater-dtn/2do.md

 * remove AB and use the payloadID - which can be random instead
 * discard OoO payloads
 * random will disrupt the hashCode logic! - so either drop it or so it won't work
-* inbound fragments will be lost on power disruption

 * changed datagramCycle -> datagramCycle()
 * should AltBit -> payload byte first